Why Experienced Musicians Get Stage Fright: The Hidden Psychology Of Music Performance Anxiety

 These reactions are not evidence of weakness.

-They're signs that your mind and body are trying to protect something important.
+They're signs that your mind and body are trying to protect something that matters deeply to you.

 When identity, expectations, and pressure combine, the Pressure–Identity Loop™ can activate quickly.